Seizures of Cash at the Airport

 We take cash seizure cases on a contingency fee basis.
 That means you pay no attorney fees unless the government agrees to return your property.
 Instead, we accept a fixed percentage of the recovery on a contingency fee basis.

-If we win the case, the attorney fee and costs come from the money you awarded.
-If we recover no money, yyou owe us nothing.
+When we win the case, the attorney fee and costs come from the money you awarded.
+If we recover no money, you owe us nothing.
 If your money was confiscated at any airport in the United States, we can help you file a claim immediately.

 Find out why we recommend hiring an attorney to take the following steps: